 - 1. Results of the needs assessment - 2.
 Program goals and objectives - 3.
 Basic information about target population, such as the number of students, grade levels, activities, etc. - 4.
 How the 21st CCLC program is different from the student's regular school day - 5.
-How the 21st CCLC program supports student achievement - 6.
+How the 21st CCLC program supports student achievement and aligns with the regular school day - 6.
 Solicit input, perspectives, and questions from Advisory Council members - 7.
 Purpose of 21st CCLC and how funding is obtained - 8.
-Innovative programs in other areas - 9.
+Innovative practices and programs in other areas - 9.
 Have instructional staff share their learning from professional learning opportunities - 10.
-Invite students to share their experiences and perspectives on the 21st CCLC program - 11.
+Invite students and parents to share their experiences and perspectives on the 21st CCLC program - 11.
 Invite students to share their work or projects - 12.
 Discuss community issues, goals, and initiatives - 13.
 Conduct a panel discussion with program leaders, school, LEA, state leaders regarding pertinent issues - 14.
 Program results and supporting data (not individual student data due to confidentiality issues) - 15.
 Conduct problem solving (brainstorming, setting priorities, planning) sessions regarding community issues and challenges - 16.
 Sustainability Plan - 17.
 Community resources - 18.
 Have the evaluator discuss formative and summative evaluations - 19.
-Examples of researched-based activities - 20.
+Examples of evidence-based activities - 20.
 Parent or family engagement topics